-- a hierarchical level; and - a set of non-hierarchical categories.

-- FDP\IFF.2.2 The TSF shall permit an information flow between a controlled subject and controlled information through a controlled operation if the following rules, based on the ordering relationships between security attributes, hold: - a) if the sensitivity label of the subject is greater than or equal to the sensitivity label of the object, the flow of information from the object to the subject is permitted (a read operation); - b) if the sensitivity label of the object is greater than or equal to the sensitivity label of the subject; the flow of information from the subject to the object is permitted (a write operation); - c) if the sensitivity label of subject A is greater than or equal to the sensitivity label of subject B; the flow of information from subject B to subject A is permitted. - FDP\IFF.2.3 The TSF shall enforce the: none - FDP\IFF.2.4 The TSF shall explicitly authorize an information flow based on the following rules: a user is permitted to bypass the information flow policy, if the profile IRR.WRITEDOWN.BYUSER in the FACILITY class exists and is active and the user has at least read access to it. - FDP\IFF.2.5 The TSF shall explicitly deny an information flow based on the following rules: objects that are supposed to have a security label but do not have a security label. - FDP\IFF.2.6 The TSF shall enforce the following relationships for any two valid sensitivity labels: - a) there exists an ordering function that, given two valid sensitivity labels, determines if the sensitivity labels are equal, if one sensitivity label is greater than the other, or if the sensitivity labels are incomparable; and - sensitivity labels are equal if the hierarchical level of both labels are equal and the non-hierarchically category sets are equal. - sensitivity label A is greater than sensitivity label B if one of the following conditions exists: - if the hierarchical level of A is greater than the hierarchical level of B, and the non-hierarchical category set of A is equal to the non-hierarchical category set of B. - if the hierarchical level of A is equal to the hierarchical level of B, and the non-hierarchical category set of A is a proper super-set of the non-hierarchical category set of B. - if the hierarchical level of A is greater than the hierarchical level of B, and the non-hierarchical category set of A is a superset of the non-hierarchical category set of B. - sensitivity labels are incomparable if they are not equal and neither label is greater than the other. - b) there exists a "least upper bound" in the set of sensitivity labels, such that, given any two valid sensitivity labels, there is a valid sensitivity label that is greater than or equal to the two valid sensitivity labels; and - c) there exists a "greatest lower bound" in the set of the sensitivity labels, such that, given any two valid sensitivity labels, there is a valid sensitivity label that is not greater than the two valid sensitivity labels.
+- FDP IFF.2.1 The TSF shall enforce the mandatory access control policy Multilevel Confidentiality Information Flow Control Policy based on the following types of subject and object security attributes: - a) Subject security attributes: - 1.
+Sensitivity label of the subject consisting of at least 8 site definable hierarchical levels and a set of 60 site definable non-hierarchical - 2. none: - b) Object security attributes: - 1. the sensitivity label of the object consisting of at least 8 site definable hierarchical levels and a set of 60 site definable non-hierarchical categories; - none. - FDP IFF.2.2 The TSF shall permit an information flow between a controlled subject and controlled object via a controlled operation if the following rules, based on the ordering relationships between security attributes hold: - a) If the sensitivity label of the subject is greater than or equal to the sensitivity label of the object, then the flow of information from the object to the subject is permitted (a read operation); - b) If the sensitivity label of the object is greater than or equal to the sensitivity label of the subject; then the flow of information from the subject to the object is permitted (a write operation); - c) If the information flow is between objects, the sensitivity label of the destination object must be greater than or equal to the sensitivity label of the source object. - FDP IFF.2.3 The TSF shall enforce the none. - FDP IFF.2.4 The TSF shall explicitly authorise an information flow based on the following rules: a user is permitted to bypass the information flow policy, if the profile IRR.WRITEDOWN.BYUSER in the FACILITY class exists and is active and the user has at least read access to it.. - FDP IFF.2.5 The TSF shall explicitly deny an information flow based on the following rules: objects that are supposed to have a security label but do not have a security label . - FDP IFF.2.6 The TSF shall enforce the following relationships for any two valid information flow control security attributes: - a) There exists an ordering function that, given two valid security attributes, determines if the security attributes are equal, if one security attribute is greater than the other, or if the security attributes are incomparable with the following properties: - 1.
+Sensitivity labels are equal if the hierarchical level of both labels are equal and the non-hierarchical category sets are identical; - 2.
+Sensitivity label A is greater than sensitivity label B if the hierarchical level of A is greater than or equal to the hierarchical level of B, and the non-hierarchical category set of A is equal to or a superset of the non-hierarchical category set of B; - 3.
+Sensitivity labels are incomparable if they are not equal and neither label is greater than the other as defined in 1 and 2 above;